 - It should come as no surprise that military officers in general (or at least any decent, self-respecting one) deal with this on a regular basis.
 Given the lives of the men under their command, logistics, the orders they give and the realities of war, they have to bear it.
 The ups and downs of rank is summed up with two complementary sayings which, in the tradition of the US military, are expressed via an acronym: RHIP.
 Rank Hath Its Privileges, and Rank Hath Its Problems.

-- One notorious example of this is Dom Pedro II, Brazil's last emperor.
-He has been lauded in Brazilian history as one of its greatest rulers.
-But by the time of the 1889 coup, he was incredibly exhausted by the task of ruling.
-So when the Republicans revolted, he immediately fled into exile despite having more than enough support to maintain power.
-It didn't help that the job had been forced onto him at a young age, and that when traveling abroad under a pseudonym, he could escape the pressures of the job.
+- Dom Pedro II, Brazil's second and last emperor, has been lauded in Brazilian history as one of its greatest rulers, with accomplishments ranging from modernizing the education system to the abolition of slavery.
+But by the time of the 1889 coup, he was incredibly exhausted by ruling.
+When the Republicans revolted, he fled into exile despite having more than enough support to maintain power.
+It didn't help that the job had been forced onto him at a young age, effectively robbing him of a childhood, and that when traveling abroad under a pseudonym, he could escape the pressures of the station.

 - Getķlio Vargas is a controversial figure in Brazil's history, with some seeing him as an autocrat who weakened civil liberties for political gain.
 But he was a man who struggled with oligarchs that fought his attempts to modernize the country, with his last years in office being so stressful he was Driven to Suicide.

 - Charles II of Spain endured a particularly miserable reign.
 Being the product of generations of inbreeding, he suffered bouts of ill health, physical deformities, and poor mental health (although he was more lucid than he was given credit for).
 He struggled with managing a Spanish Empire that was a shadow of its formal self, and his infertility prevented him from producing an heir, leading to his final years spent trying (and failing) to manage a Succession Crisis for his throne.